pablogarciaprado/CodeAlchemy/content/concepts_glossary.md

 ### Networking
 A proxy server sits between a user and the internet.
 It forwards requests and responses between them.

+- When you visit a website, instead of connecting directly, your request goes through the proxy server first.
+- The proxy then fetches the website for you and sends it back.

 Uses:
 - Hide user IP (anonymity)
 - Control access (e.g., firewalls, parental filters)
 - Improve performance (caching)
 - Monitor or log traffic

+> Think of it like giving your letter to a trusted friend, who then delivers it to the post office instead of you sending it directly.

 ### General Use
 A proxy is someone or something authorized to act for another.